GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Final Task.md

 - *Fashion has always been important to me, because it allows people to express their true identity and who they really are.*

 Question 2:
 - **Hmm...
 I haven't really paid much attention to that before.
-I think it would probably have to be **
+I think it would probably have to be a black or gray tracksuit.**
+- *Interesting...
+I have multiple outfits that I like, but my favorite one is*